 To ensure that your wishes are upheld in the future, it’s critical to plan ahead with essential documents like a Will.
-It is a legally-binding document that you create while you are of sound mind to set out what happens after your passing.
+It is a legally binding document that lays out the division of your assets after your death.

 However, despite its importance, because of the nature of the topic, many avoid completing a Will.
-To help Canadians complete this important task, different companies such as Epilogue and Willful offer simplified ways to create a basic estate plan.
-In this article, we delve into the specifics of Wills themselves and compare these two popular services.
+To help Canadians complete this important task, different companies such as Epilogue and Willful, offer simplified ways to create a basic estate plan.

 Willful vs. Epilogue: A Comparison